Help us give nature a home from £3 a month.

 Birds by name

 While its black plumage identifies it as a crow, the chough (pronounced 'chuff') has a red bill and legs unlike any other member of the crow family.
-It has a restricted westerly distribution in the British Isles and because of its small population size and historically declining populations it is an Amber List species.
+It is restricted to the west of the British Isles.
 It readily displays its mastery of flight with wonderful aerial displays of diving and swooping.
 Found in flocks in autumn and winter.

 Rocky coasts with short grassland.
 RSPB reserves at South Stack, Anglesey; Loch Gruinart, Islay; and along the Causeway coast, N Ireland.

 * UK breeding is the number of pairs breeding annually.
 UK wintering is the number of individuals present from October to March.
 UK passage is the number of individuals passing through on migration in spring and/or autumn.